GarageGames/Torque2D/engine/source/console/documenting_ScriptPage.md

 @endverbatim

 What this does is start a new group `ConsoleOutputFunctions` and also gives it the more human-readable name "Console Output".
 Then it puts this group within the `TorqueScriptFunctions` main group.
-And finally it starts the grou with `@{`.
+And finally it starts the group with "@{".

 Now go to the bottom of the file, somewhere after all the functions and put the following: